TanayGawade/Bird_sound_denoising/README.md

 This project focuses on building an **image segmentation model** using PyTorch, designed to denoise bird sound spectrograms.
 The model is trained on a custom bird sound dataset, leveraging residual blocks within a U-Net architecture to improve denoising performance.

-The research is inspired by:
+You can read the research at:
 [Bird Sound Denoising Using Residual Blocks in a U-Net Architecture – ResearchGate](https://www.researchgate.net/publication/387186976_Bird_Sound_Denoising_Using_Residual_Blocks_in_a_U-Net_Architecture)